TrademarkTrademark

 Provider Summary

-This guide covered the basic steps to configure the Terraform Datadog provider.
-As you explore further, consider exploring additional Datadog resources supported by the Datadog provider, such as roles, logs, and various integrations with clouds like AWS.
-The library.tf documentation for the Terraform Datadog provider is a valuable resource for in-depth information and examples.
+That covers the basic steps to configure the Terraform Datadog provider.
+The provider supports a lot more than monitors and downtimes: roles, logs, and integrations with clouds like AWS.
+The library.tf documentation for the Terraform Datadog provider is a good place to look for those resources and more examples.

 Scalr's Integration with Datadog

-Scalr, a Terraform Automation and Collaboration platform, provides a best-in-class integration with Datadog.
-Scalr is featured in the Datadog catalog, making it easier than ever to integrate the two products.
-Below, we'll explore the seamless integration process and benefits of integrating Scalr with Datadog.
+Scalr, a Terraform Automation and Collaboration platform, provides a built-in integration with Datadog.
+Scalr is featured in the Datadog catalog, so connecting the two products is straightforward.
+The sections below cover what the integration sends to Datadog and how to set each part up.

 Events